sumitsp/Stock-Market-analysis-using-MYSQL/README.md

 Now that you know about the concept of moving average, you shall be wondering how to use it to determine whether to buy or sell a stock.
 When the shorter-term moving average crosses above the longer-term moving average, it is a signal to **BUY**, as it indicates that the trend is shifting up.
 This is known as a Golden Cross.On the opposite when the shorter term moving average crosses below the longer term moving average, it is a signal to **SELL**, as it indicates the trend is shifting down.
 It is sometimes referred to as the Death Cross.

-#### Please note that it is important that the moving averages cross each other in order to generate a signal.
+Please note that it is important that the moving averages cross each other in order to generate a signal.
 Merely being above or below is not sufficient to generate a signal.
-When the signal is neither **buy **nor **sell**, it is classified as **hold**.
+When the signal is neither **BUY** nor **SELL**, it is classified as **HOLD**.
 If you already own the stock, keep it and if you don't then don't buy it now.